liampshaw/liampshaw.github.io/_posts/2014-12-16-PressReleaseHype.md

 ---
 layout: post
-title: Identifying exaggerated press releases from public data
+title: Identifying exaggerated scientific press releases
 ---

 We now know that scientific press releases often exaggerate.
 But can we identify the worst offenders?